Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 drive more traffic.
 Consider the following scenarios:

 - I want to maximize ad revenue from my website, while minimizing impact on user experience.
-- How can I best schedule A/B testing to different user segments that yield statistically significant results while minimizing user disruption?
+- How can I best schedule A/B testing to different user segments to yield statistically significant results while minimizing user disruption?
 - In our multi-layered microservice application, how can I route the traffic so as to minimize latency and cost?
 - How do we apply dynamic pricing on our E-commerce platform based on stock and demand to maximize revenue?